 Option Description Protocols and Client Applications Used to control policy access to protocols and configure blocking for particular client applications, such as instant messaging clients, web browsers, and Internet phone services.
 You can also configure the appliance to tunnel HTTP CONNECT requests on specific ports.
 With tunneling enabled, the appliance passes HTTP traffic through specified ports without evaluating it.
 URL Categories AsyncOS for Web allows you to configure how the appliance handles a transaction based on the URL category of a particular HTTP or HTTPS request.
 Using a predefined category list, you can choose to monitor, block, warn or set time-based content by category.
 You can also create custom URL categories and choose to allow, monitor, block, warn, redirect or configure time-based traffic for a website in the custom category.
 Applications The Application Visibility and Control engine (AVC engine) is an acceptable use policy component that inspects web traffic to gain deeper understanding and control of web traffic used for applications.
 The appliance allows the Web Proxy to be configured to block or allow applications by application type or a particular application.
 You can also apply controls to particular application behaviors within a particular application, such as file transfers.
 Object Blocking Allows the Web Proxy to be configured to block file downloads based on file characteristics, such as file size and file type.
-An object is, generally, any item that can be individually selected, uploaded, downloaded and manipulated, such as: • Application: pdf, xml, zip, exe • Text: cmd, csv, html, javascript • Image: gif, jpeg, png, tiff • Video: mp4, Quicktime, avi, wmv • Audio: mp4, wav, webm, mpeg • Message: http, xml, rfc822, partial • x-world: wrl, wrz, xof, 3dmf Note Object blocking does not inspect inside compressed files.
-Web Reputation and Anti-Malware Web reputation filters allow for a web-based reputation score to be assigned to a URL to determine the probability of it containing URL-based malware.
+An object is, generally, any item that can be individually selected, uploaded, downloaded and manipulated, such as: Application: pdf, xml, zip, exe Text: cmd, csv, html, javascript Image: gif, jpeg, png, tiff Video: mp4, Quicktime, avi, wmv • Audio: mp4, wav, webm, mpeg • Message: http, xml, rfc822, partial • x-world: wrl, wrz, xof, 3dmf Note Object blocking does not inspect inside compressed files.
+Anti-Malware and Reputation Web reputation filters allow for a web-based reputation score to be assigned to a URL to determine the probability of it containing URL-based malware.
 Anti-malware scanning identifies and stops web-based malware threats.
-The Web Reputation and Anti-Malware Filtering policy inherits global settings respective to each component.
-Within Security Services &gt; Web Reputation and Anti-Malware , malware categories can be customized to monitor or block based on malware scanning verdicts and web reputation score thresholds can be customized.
+Advanced Malware Protection identifies malware in downloaded files.
+The Anti-Malware and Reputation policy inherits global settings respective to each component.
+Within Security Services > Anti-Malware and Reputation , malware categories can be customized to monitor or block based on malware scanning verdicts and web reputation score thresholds can be customized.
 Malware categories can be further customized within a policy.
-For more information, see Web Reputation and Anti-Malware Settings in Access Policies, page 13-9.
+There are also global settings for file reputation and analysis services.
+For more information, see Web Reputation and Anti-Malware Anti-Malware and Reputation Settings in Access Policies, page 13-11 and Enable File Reputation Evaluation Per Access Policy, page 28-5.